liballeg/android/README.md

 5. Replace app/src/main/native-lib.cpp with your game's C/C++ code, using Allegro.
 Use app/CMakeLists.txt to list all of your C/C++ source files and extra dependencies.
 Hit Run in Android Studio and it will deploy and run your Allegro game on the emulator or actual devices.
 Build an .apk and upload it to the store and it will just work!

+6. Fine-tuning

+* You can move the assets/\*/include folders somewhere else if you don't want them to be in your final .apk
+* If you don't want to compile all 7 architectures for your game, you can do somehting like this in your app/build.gradle:
+    ```
+    buildTypes {
+      debug {
+         ndk {
+           abiFilters "x86", "armeabi-v7a", "armeabi"
+         }
+       }
+    }
+    ```